MadJoker0815/roborock_nologs/README.md

 Just copy the install.sh anywhere on your robot and run it with "sh install.sh".
 Remember to check your regular reboot time and adjust the times in /etc/crontab after the executuion.

-This script only runs on firmwares Gen2 < 2xxx.
-Please do not use it if you are running higher firmware versions.
+This script only runs on all Gen1 firmwares and Gen2 firmwares < 2xxx.
+Please do not use it if you are running higher firmware versions then Gen2 1xxx.